Backup, Restore & Failover

 On this topic

-3CX Phone System has an integrated backup and restore functionality, to allow you to:
+3CX Phone System integrates backup and restore functionality, to enable you to:

 - Create regular backups.

-- Allow for easy upgrades to newer versions of 3CX Phone System.
+- Allow for easy upgrades to newer versions of the 3CX Phone System.

 - Allow hassle-free moving from one machine to another.

 - Configure a standby server for fault tolerance.

 To backup your system, you need to decide where, what and when to backup your PBX: